 We often connect first and then think about security.
 Also, the inability to understand if application connectivity violates security policy and lacks application-required resources.
 Finally, the lack of visibility into the cloud and deployed applications and resources.
 What is in the cloud, and how is it connected to on-premise and external Internet access?

 Implementing Network Security and the Different Types of Telemetry

 From the security presence, it would be for threat detection and response.
 Then for the network side of things, it would be for network and application performance.
 So there are a lot of telemetries that can be used for security.
-These technologies were originally viewed as performance monitoring.
+These technologies were initially viewed as performance monitoring.
 However, security and networking have been merged to meet the cybersecurity use cases.
-So in summary, we have flow, SNMP, and API for network and application performance and encrypted traffic analysis, and machine learning for threat and risk identification for security teams.
+So, in summary, we have flow, SNMP, and API for network and application performance, encrypted traffic analysis, and machine learning for threat and risk identification for security teams.

 The issues with packet analysis: Encryption.

 The issue with packet analysis is that everything is encrypted, especially with TLS1.3.
 And at the WAN Edge.
 So how do you decrypt all of this, and how to store all of this?
-If you are decrypting traffic, it can create an exploit and potential attack surface, and you also don’t want to decrypt everything.
+Decrypting traffic can create an exploit and potential attack surface, and you also don’t want to decrypt everything.

 - A key point: Do not fully decrypt the packets

 One possible solution is not fully decrypting the packets.
 However, when looking at the packet information, especially in the header, which can consist of layer 2 and TCP headers.
 You can immediately decipher what is expected and what is malicious.
 You can look at the packers’ length and the arrival time order and understand what DNS server it uses.